|The Ottawa Field-Naturalists' Club|

 The Education and Publicity Committee can recommend a walk leader, speaker, or slide show presentation on request to non-member groups such as churches, seniors' groups, Scouts, Guides, etc.

 Ottawa has a rich and varied birding community.
 The Birds Committee coordinates and encourages birding related activities both within and outside the Club.
 It has a relatively large membership of involved volunteers and is constantly seeking new participants.
 There are always new things, large and small, just waiting for a volunteer.
 Contact the Birds Committee.

 On a continuing basis, the committee conducts bird study sessions, manages five winter feeding stations, organizes bird counts, maintains records of unusual sightings and produces the club checklists.

-Downtown Ottawa hosts a breeding pair of Peregrine Falcons.
-Each year the Birds Committee organizes a FalconWatch where volunteers assist the Ontario Ministry of Natural Resources by monitoring the fledglings through the time of their first flights.
+Ottawa hosts a breeding pair of Peregrine Falcons.
+Each year the Birds Committee organizes a FalconWatch where volunteers monitor the fledglings through the time of their first flights.

 The OFNC's two primary publications are

 In addition, the OFNC sponsors a number of special publications on the natural history and environment of the national capital region.
 Please check our catalogue for information about ordering this material and back issues of The Canadian Field-Naturalist and Trail & Landscape.